-Imagine yourself as a computer engineer, a Web master, or in some other exciting computer career.
-Explore the possibilities!
+Students explore the possibilities of becoming a computer engineer, a Web master, or some other exciting computer career.

-Research the various jobs that are available in the field of technology.
+Have students research the various jobs that are available in the field of technology.
 Explore the importance of technology for various occupations.
-Choose several careers involving computers that might be of interest to you.
+Students choose several careers involving computers that interest them.

-Using white paper, draw six large circles with Crayola® Colored Pencils.
-Within each circle draw a square whose corners all touch the sides of the circle.
+Students draw six large circles on construction paper with Crayola® Colored Pencils.
+Within each circle students draw a square whose corners all touch the sides of the circle.
 Cut out the six circles with Crayola Scissors.

 Glue one edge to its adjoining edge to form a square.
-Attach the remaining circle's edges to the four edges that remain to form your cube.
+Attach the remaining circle's edges to the four edges that remain to form a cube.